 The S1SP shall read the Payment Mode (with its SMETS1 meaning) of the Device identified by the BusinessTargetID (with its DUIS meaning) and, where that is consistent with the PaymentMode (with its DUIS meaning), the S1SP shall create a SMETS1 Response indicating 'success', shall not send any instruction to the Device and shall ignore SuspendDebtEmergency, SuspendDebtDisabled and DisablementThreshold (with their DUIS meaning).

-Where the target SMETS1 GSME or SMETS1 ESME does not action the setting of Suspend Debt Disabled (with its SMETS1 meaning) to be active and the value of SuspendDebtDisabled (with its DUIS meaning) is ‘true’ in the Service Request, the S1SP shall configure the Device but the Device shall continue with Time-based Debt Recovery.
+Where the target SMETS1 GSME or SMETS1 ESME does not action the setting of Suspend Debt Disabled (with its SMETS1 meaning) to be active and the value of SuspendDebtDisabled (with its DUIS meaning) is ‘true’ in the Service Request, the S1SP shall configure the Device but the Device will continue with Time-based Debt Recovery.

-Where the target SMETS1 GSME or SMETS1 ESME does not collect Standing Charge and does not continue with Time-based Debt recovery when Suspend Debt Emergency (with its SMETS1 meaning) is active and the value of SuspendDebtEmergency (with its DUIS meaning) is ‘true’ in the Service Request, the S1SP shall configure the Device so that the Device does not collect Standing Charge and does not continue with Time-based Debt Recovery .
+Where the target SMETS1 GSME or SMETS1 ESME does not collect Standing Charge when Suspend Debt Emergency (with its SMETS1 meaning) is active and the value of SuspendDebtEmergency (with its DUIS meaning) is ‘true’ in the Service Request, the S1SP shall configure the Device so that the Device does not collect Standing Charge.

+Where the SMETS1 ESME or the SMETS1 GSME supports the setting of DisablementThreshold (with its DUIS meaning) to a whole number of pence, the S1SP shall round up the value of DisablementThreshold (with its MMC meaning) to the nearest whole number of pence and instruct the device to apply the resulting value.

 Update Prepayment Configuration (SRV 2.1)

 Where the target SMETS1 ESME or SMETS1 GSME does not support the update of Debt Recovery Rate Cap (with its SMETS1 meaning) when in Prepayment Mode (with its SMETS1 meaning) the S1SP shall ignore DebtRecoveryRateCap (with its DUIS meaning) if the Device is already in Prepayment Mode (with its SMETS1 meaning) and return a SMETS1 Response indicating success.